phuclhv/Small-Projects/Beauty-School-Management-Ruby on Rails/README.md

 # Description
-An application to manage a beauty school enrollment
+An application to manage a beauty school.

 # Ruby on Rails Tutorial sample application